16 Days in WA - 16 ways to play your part in stopping family and domestic violence

 15. Host or participate in an event or activity to raise awareness.

-• Hold a morning tea, round table discussion or ‘lunch and learn’ session to raise awareness of the issues of gender-based violence.
+• Organise a morning tea, roundtable discussion, or ‘lunch and learn’ session to help raise awareness and spark conversations about gender-based violence.

-• Host a fundraising activity to raise money for a non-profit organisation that supports women and children to be safe and recover from family and domestic violence.
+• Run a fundraising event to support a non-profit organisation that helps women and children stay safe and recover from family and domestic violence.

-• Establish a ‘Play Your Part’ wall at your workplace, sporting club or other organisation, encouraging staff and members to commit to actions to show their support in stopping family and domestic violence.
+• Create a ‘Play Your Part’ wall at your workplace, sporting club or other organisation, encouraging staff and members to commit to actions to show their support in stopping family and domestic violence.

 • Hold a book club session focussed on works dealing with issues of gender-based violence.
 Use the State Library of Western Australia’s reading list for inspiration.